jakelawrence/Checkers/README.md

 ### `npm start`

-This will begin running the local server used to store states for the checkerboard
+This will begin running the local server used to store states for the checkerboard.

 Then return to the main directory and on a new terminal run: